Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/teensy.md

 9. **Attach console fan and heat sinks attached back onto your motherboard if they were taken off, and plug the fan power cable in**.
 Turn the PS3 back on.
 Depending on your firmware version, your PS3 may boot to recovery mode, or straight to the XMB.
 If you make it to this point, your console successfully took the patched dump and you can remove the Teensy if desired.
 If it did not, try reflashing again and make sure you used the right Diff file.

 7. Follow the [instructions to install CFW](https://www.reddit.com/r/ps3homebrew/wiki/installing_cfw) or follow [this guide](https://www.reddit.com/r/ps3homebrew/wiki/general_setup) for a recommendation of firmware and applications.
 You can go directly to a 4.XX CEX or REX CFW that is of an equal or higher number to the OFW version you are on.
-If you are looking to go to a lower firmware, make sure to use Rogero or Rebug "Downgrader" firmware, then your desired firmware. **Keep in mind that if your MinVerChk reported "3.56" as the minimum, do not install a 3.55 or lower firmware**.
+If you are looking to go to a lower firmware, make sure to use Rogero or Rebug "Downgrader" firmware, then your desired firmware. **Keep in mind that if your minverchk reported "3.56" as the minimum, do not install a 3.55 or lower firmware**.

 # Bad Flash Recovery